trilitech/tezos-developer-docs/docs/tutorials/smartpy-fa2-fungible/basic-fa2-token.md

 You can use the compiled contract and storage files to deploy the contract.
 In the next section, you deploy the contract to a local Tezos sandbox.

+## Troubleshooting

+If the `python` command shows any errors, make sure that your contract matches the example.
+In particular, check your indentation, because indentation is significant in Python and SmartPy.

+You can compare your contract with the completed contract here: TODO link to completed contract.

+TODO more troubleshooting

 ## (Optional) Deploy the contract to the Octez client mockup mode